TheDevilsWaffle/Playtesting/README.md

 # Welcome!
 <p>This repo is soley for approved playtesters of the games I'm currently making.
 If you are here it means that you have been chosen as a responsible playtester for one of my games.
+Please remember to leave feedback, any kind of feedback, even if it is negative.
+It can only help me make better games or make my current games better.
 From this website you can do the following:
   <ul>
     <li>Download one (or more) of my games</li>
     <li>Have some fun playing free video games</li>